 Recommending changes in layout and design of the home or school to allow children and adults with injuries or disabilities greater access and mobility

-Occupational therapists work in a variety of different settings, including the following:
+Occupational therapists work in a variety of different settings, including:

 Home care agencies

-Podiatrist.
-A podiatrist specializes in foot care and is licensed to prescribe medication and perform surgery.
+A podiatrist specializes in foot care and is licensed to prescribe medicine and perform surgery.

-Nurses/nurse practitioners.
-Nurse practitioners who specialize in the care of orthopedic conditions may assist your doctor in providing care.
-In addition, these nurses will help you to understand your treatment plan and can answer many of your questions.
+Other providers who specialize in the care of orthopedic conditions may assist your doctor in providing care.

-Depending on the specific condition involved, other doctors and health care professionals may be involved in treating orthopedic conditions.
+Depending on the specific condition involved, other doctors and healthcare professionals, such as pain specialists, may be involved in treating orthopedic conditions.
 For example, a neurologist or neurosurgeon may assist in treating problems involving the spine because of involvement of the spinal cord.
 Occupational therapists may be involved in treating conditions that require rehabilitation.
 Occupational therapists often work in conjunction with physical therapists.